UKradioastro/UKRAA_PicoMuon/README.md

 The data will be processed to get counts per minute and the frequency of the adc values for the previous day.

-A request will be made to NEST to get the previous days recorded neutron count, this data will be overlayed onto the counts per minute graphs.
+A request will be made to [NMDB](https://www.nmdb.eu/) via NEST to get the previous days recorded neutron count, this data will be overlayed onto the counts per minute graphs.

 Three plots will be created:
 * counts per minute
 * frequency of counts per minute
 * frequency of ADC values recorded

-This can be done after midnight automatically using CRON because the processing of the cpm takes about 6 hours and the processing of the adc values takes about 1 hour on a RPi4.
+This can be done after midnight automatically using **CRON** because the processing of the cpm takes about 6 hours and the processing of the adc values takes about 1 hour on a RPi4.
 It takes less time to run these two processes on a RPi5.

 1. Open terminal window